Cherokee Freedmen: Terminology

-Freedmen is one of the terms given to emancipated slaves and their descendants after slavery was abolished in the United States following the American Civil War.
-In this context, "Cherokee Freedmen" refers to the African-American men and women who were formerly slaves of the Cherokee before and after removal to Indian Territory and the American Civil War.
-It includes the descendants of such former slaves, as well as those born in unions between formerly enslaved or enslaved African Americans and Cherokee tribal members.
+"Freedmen" is one of the terms given to emancipated slaves and their descendants after slavery was abolished in the United States following the American Civil War.
+In this context, "Cherokee Freedmen" refers to the African American people who enslaved by Cherokee people before 1866.
+It includes the descendants of such former slaves, as well as those born in unions between free or enslaved African Americans and Cherokee Nation citizens, and the term "Cherokee Freedmen descendants" is also sometimes used to identify contemporary members of the group.